freddycoppa/maze-js/README.md

 # maze-js
-Maze generation using recursive backtracking and solving using breadth-first search
+Maze generation using recursive backtracking and pathfinding using breadth-first search